seb86/MailPoet-Paid-Memberships-Pro-Add-on/README.md

 Adds a checkbox on checkout page for your customers to subscribe to your MailPoet newsletters.

 ## Localization
-* English (US)[Default] - always included. mailpoet-paid-memberships-pro-addon.pot file in language folder for translations.
+* English (en_US) [Default] - always included. mailpoet-paid-memberships-pro-addon.pot file in language folder for translations.

 If you would like to do a translation for the plugin, you can do so via Transifex.  (https://www.transifex.com/projects/p/mailpoet-paid-memberships-pro-add-on/)